uqee/coretechs-stackedit-workspace/Documents Odds96/PrivacyPolicy/PrivacyPolicy.md.md

 Odds96 will collect your Personal Information only by lawful and fair means and not in an intrusive way to operate our business as a licensed online wagering bookmaker for the following purposes:

- - List item

-to identify you as our Client and confirm your identity for security purposes and to comply with our legal obligations,
+ - to identify you as our Client and confirm your identity for security purposes and to comply with our legal obligations;
-2.  to maintain your Account,
+ - to maintain your Account;
-3.  to respond to your questions, comments, or requests,
+ - to respond to your questions, comments, or requests;
-4.  to carry out know-your-customer (KYC) identity verification,
+ - to carry out know-your-customer (KYC) identity verification;
-5.  to send you marketing communications which may be of interest to you,
+ - to send you marketing communications which may be of interest to you;
-6.  to provide and improve services we are offering,
+ - to provide and improve services we are offering,
 7.  to develop services or products to suit your needs which may include market research and promotions,
 8.  to establish, exercise or defend any legal claims,
 9.  to respond to requests from legal or regulatory bodies during an investigation.